purrbot-site/PurrBot/README.md

 ### [Discordextremelist.xyz][discordextremelist_xyz]
 > Discord's unbiased list, giving small bots and small servers a big chance!

+### [Discordservices.net]
+> A brand new botlist that aims to deliver the best experience for its users and bot developers.

 # Useful Links
 - [Discord Server][Discord]